atif-dev/atif-dev/README.md

 - 👋 Hi, I’m Atif.
-- 👀 I’m interested in Web Development💻, Python🐍 and Software Testing🧪.
+- 👀 I’m interested in Web Development💻 and Software Testing🧪.
-- 💞️ Currently learning .NET development.
-I’m looking to collaborate on Web development, .NET, Python and software testing.
+- 💞️ I’m looking to collaborate on quality Web development.
 - 📫 How to reach me?
 Gmail: ati1254@gmail.com

 ### Skills